 Tricky questions refer to problem-solving questions which might not be related to the job.
 Such questions are fired to check the developer’s capability to find the correct solution within a short time.
 Brain racking questions tests the developers thinking skills and how smartly he can solve a problem.
 Similar questions are, “How would you store 1 million contact numbers?” or “How would you find a good estimate of 2000 samples from this set of data and write a code for it?”

 19. Take a short coding test:

-If you are still not convinced with the answers then you can take a practical test to judge the developer’s skills.
+If you are still not convinced with the answers then you can take a practice test to judge the developer’s skills.
 This is even a better option rather firing a bundle of questions.
 Taking a practical examination will determine the capability and quality of the developer.
 You can take possible tests like Fizzbuzz during the interview which is a small test.
 Or maybe you can ask him to create a high-level design for a small system.

 20. Question simply for a reason; he’s been referred:

 Referrals have great powers than your skills.
 When the developer is sent by a referral or company person, you’ll interview him just because you need to.
 The developer has made strong contacts within the network and now he is capable of getting inside the company with the aid of that particular person.
 And since a company person or the manager referred him, you don’t have the chance to throw him away.

 Software Engineer Interview Questions: